for Veterans and the Public

 - No food restrictions, can take with or without food

 - Do not take Trizivir with Zerit

 - Before taking Trizivir, you should be tested to see if you are at risk of an allergic reaction to the Ziagen component.
 The test is a blood test for a genetic marker called HLA B5701.
 If you are positive for HLA B5701, or have a history of allergy to abacavir (Ziagen, Epzicom) you cannot take Trizivir.

-- Persons with kidney problems may need an adjustment to their doses of the component drugs, and have to take them separately, not as one pill
+- Persons with kidney problems may need an adjustment to their doses of the component drugs, so may not be able to take this combination pill